DavidMos/Mobile-Engineer-Assignment/README.md

-no setup needed, just clone project from main branch, run on simulator and test functionality, minimum deployment target ios 13 ther is no unit tests becos i was runing out of time, i have lot of tasks to do on my other projects, sorry.
+no setup needed, just clone project from main branch, run on simulator and test functionality, minimum deployment target ios 13 ther is no unit tests becos i was runing out of time, i have lot of tasks to do on my other projects, sorry. also ther is no api included, all data is localy provided with mock.